G-Core/product-documentation/documentation/cloud/inference-at-the-edge.md

 The second stage is model inference, where the model is used to make predictions from real user requests.
 For this stage, it’s crucial that the AI model can respond promptly to users regardless of network delays, latency, and distance from data centers.

-The <a href="https://gcore.com/docs/cloud/ai-Infrustructure/about-our-ai-infrastructure" target="_blank">Gcore GPU Cloud</a> product is designed for creating and training models.
-For inference, Gcore has introduced a new product—Inference at the Edge.
+<a href="https://gcore.com/docs/cloud/ai-Infrustructure/about-our-ai-infrastructure" target="_blank">Gcore GPU Cloud</a> is designed for creating and training models.
+For inference, we offer Gcore Inference at the Edge.

-## What is Inference at the Edge?
+## What is Gcore Inference at the Edge?

-Inference at the Edge enables customers to deploy pre-trained AI models on edge inference nodes.
-This technology uses anycast endpoints to direct end users’ queries to the nearest running model, ensuring low latency and optimizing response times to enhance user experience.
+Gcore Inference at the Edge allows customers to deploy pre-trained AI models on edge PoPs.
+By bringing AI models closer to end users, the technology ensures ultra-fast response times and optimized performance.

-The main idea behind Inference at the Edge is to bring pre-trained models as close as possible to end users.
-This enables ultra-fast response times, automated through a single endpoint, relieving you of managing, scaling, and monitoring the underlying infrastructure.
+Using Anycast endpoints, end users' queries are directed to the nearest running model, resulting in low latency and an enhanced user experience.
+This setup is automated through a single endpoint, relieving you of the need to manage, scale, and monitor the underlying infrastructure.

 ## Getting started

-For instructions on how to deploy AI models with the global intelligence pipeline, check out the <a href="https://gcore.com/docs/cloud/inference-at-the-edge/deploy-ai-model" target="_blank">Deploy a model</a> guide.
+For instructions on how to deploy AI models with the global intelligence pipeline, check out our guide on <a href="https://gcore.com/docs/cloud/inference-at-the-edge/deploy-ai-model" target="_blank">deploying a model</a>.

 <alert-element type="info" title="Info">

-Inference at the Edge is currently in beta testing.
-To enable the product for your account, contact <a href="mailto:support@gcore.com" target="_blank">our technical support</a> or your account manager.
+Inference at the Edge is currently in beta mode.
+To join the beta, contact <a href="mailto:support@gcore.com" target="_blank">Gcore technical support</a> or your account manager.

 </alert-element>